i Legislation, policy and practices

 - The CMA issues an invitation requesting third-party comments on the public interest considerations (and competition issues if relevant) and consults other government departments, sectoral regulators, industry associations and consumer bodies regarding the public interest considerations.

-- The Secretary of State must then decide as soon as reasonably practicable whether to refer the transaction for a Phase II investigation on public interest grounds (and perhaps also on competition grounds in the case of public interest cases),47 to accept undertakings from the parties in lieu of a reference to a Phase II investigation or not to make a reference (including referring the case to the CMA where public interest concerns are no longer considered relevant but the CMA has identified that competition concerns are relevant).48 The threshold for referral is low and the relevant Secretary of State has a wide margin for exercising his or her discretion (i.e., he or she has the power to make a referral if he or she believes there is a risk that is not 'purely fanciful' that the merger 'might be expected to operate' against the public interest (see the statements of the Secretary of State in Fox/Sky (2017)).49 Parties will have five working days from the announcement of the Phase I decision to offer undertakings in lieu of a reference to Phase II.
-The Secretary of State must decide whether to pursue these undertakings after a further period of five working days.
-The negotiation and acceptance of the undertakings must then take place within a further 40 working days, at the end of which acceptance must be announced, although there is also a possibility of a 40-working-day extension in exceptional cases.
+- The Secretary of State must then decide as soon as reasonably practicable whether to refer the transaction for a Phase II investigation on public interest grounds (and perhaps also on competition grounds in the case of public interest cases),48 to accept undertakings from the parties in lieu of a reference to a Phase II investigation or not to make a reference (including referring the case to the CMA where public interest concerns are no longer considered relevant but the CMA has identified that competition concerns are relevant).49 The threshold for referral is low and the relevant Secretary of State has a wide margin for exercising his or her discretion (i.e., he or she has the power to make a referral if he or she believes there is a risk that is not 'purely fanciful' that the merger 'might be expected to operate' against the public interest (see the statements of the Secretary of State in Fox/Sky (2017)).50 Parties can offer undertakings in lieu of reference to a Phase II investigation.51 Typically, the Secretary of State will make a decision on whether he or she is minded to accept such undertakings in short order following receipt of the CMA's Phase I report.52 However, before formally accepting any such undertakings, the Secretary of State must give public notice of the proposed undertakings and consider any representations made in response.
+The notice shall specify a period of not less than 15 days in which representations can be made.53 However, the Secretary of State may dispense with any of these procedural requirements if he or she considers that there are special reasons for doing so, for which the Secretary of State has wide discretion.54

 - When the Secretary of State refers the case for a Phase II investigation, the CMA is required to conduct an in-depth inquiry into the public interest considerations (and any competition concerns in public interest cases, if referred also on this basis) and to prepare a detailed report for the Secretary of State.
 The CMA has 24 weeks to prepare the report – this period may be extended by eight weeks where 'special reasons' exist for doing so.
 The report will include the CMA's conclusion as to whether the merger operates or is expected to operate against the public interest and its recommendations for remedies.

-- Upon receipt of the CMA's recommendations, the Secretary of State must decide whether to make an adverse public interest finding (or whether to take no decision at all in public interest cases).50 The Secretary of State must publish the decision within 30 days of receipt of the CMA's report.51 The Secretary of State must accept the CMA's conclusions as to whether the transaction will result in a substantial lessening of competition in public interest cases and the CMA's jurisdictional assessment; the Secretary of State will have 'regard to' but is not bound by the CMA's recommendations for remedies or the wider public interest issues.52 If no action is taken by the Secretary of State in public interest cases, the CMA will proceed to deal with any remaining competition issues.53
+- Upon receipt of the CMA's recommendations, the Secretary of State must decide whether to make an adverse public interest finding (or whether to take no decision at all in public interest cases).55 The Secretary of State must publish the decision within 30 days of receipt of the CMA's report.56 The Secretary of State must accept the CMA's conclusions as to whether the transaction will result in a substantial lessening of competition in public interest cases and the CMA's jurisdictional assessment; the Secretary of State will have 'regard to' but is not bound by the CMA's recommendations for remedies or the wider public interest issues.57 If no action is taken by the Secretary of State in public interest cases, the CMA will proceed to deal with any remaining competition issues.58

 In terms of filing fees, the usual merger fee (ranging from £40,000 to £160,000) will be payable to the CMA in public interest cases.
 No merger fees are payable in special public interest or European intervention cases.